 Peace and Preparing Mind

-While having the right supplies is important with a trauma kit, it’s all about confidence.
-That peace of mind, knowing that you are ready and prepared for an emergency, is so important, especially in high-stress situations, because it keeps you calm and helps you act effectively.
+While having the right supplies is important for a trauma kit, it’s all about confidence.
+Peace of mind, knowing that you are ready for an emergency, is so important, especially in high-stress situations, because it keeps you calm and helps you act effectively.

 With a proactive approach to safety, emergencies don’t feel as scary because you’re in control, and so are first responders and those around you.
 With a trauma kit, you’re not just a bystander.
 You’re a capable first responder.